Myths and Facts About Striped Bass

 Striped bass are spawning in Arkansas Lakes.

-Stripers require many miles of river current to reproduce successfully.
+Stripers eggs require river current and salinity to reproduce successfully.

-The only body of water in Arkansas where stripers reproduce is the Arkansas River.
+The only bodies of water in Arkansas where documented stripers reproduction

 Striped bass eat all the bait fish in reservoirs.